 - If the study satisfies the baseline equivalence requirement for the analytic sample of individuals on the characteristics specified in the review protocol, then it is eligible to be rated Meets WWC Group Design Standards With Reservations.
-To receive this rating, the study must also satisfy the requirements in Chapter IV, including that the study must examine at least one eligible outcome measure that meets review requirements and be free of confounding factors. - If the study does not satisfy the baseline equivalence requirement for the analytic sample of individuals, then it will be reviewed to determine if it can satisfy WWC standards for the intervention's effect on clusters.
-This review process is described in the following section, beginning with Step 5.
+To receive this rating, the study must also satisfy the requirements in chapter IV, including that the study must examine at least one eligible outcome measure that meets review requirements and be free of confounding factors. - If the study does not satisfy the baseline equivalence requirement for the analytic sample of individuals, then it will be reviewed to determine whether it can satisfy WWC standards for the intervention's effect on clusters.
+This review process is described in the following section, beginning with step 5.

-Process for Reviewing Evidence of an Intervention's Effect on Clusters (Steps 5-7)
+Process for reviewing evidence of an intervention's effect on clusters (steps 5-7)

 The following three steps describe the review process to assess the credibility of the evidence in a study for understanding the effects of an intervention on clusters.
-In these studies, the observed impact estimate potentially represents a combination of (1) the effect of the intervention on individuals and (2) a composition effect due to different types of individuals entering intervention and comparison clusters.
+In these studies, the observed impact estimate potentially represents a combination of the effect of the intervention on individuals and a composition effect due to different types of individuals entering intervention and comparison clusters.
 Therefore, evidence reviewed in this section is only eligible to be rated Meets WWC Group Design Standards With Reservations.
-To receive this rating, a study that did not receive a rating of Meets WWC Group Design Standards With or Without Reservations under the review to satisfy WWC standards for effects on individuals must analyze individuals who are representative of the clusters in the analytic sample, and either be a cluster RCT with low cluster-level attrition, or satisfy a requirement for the baseline equivalence of clusters in the analytic intervention and comparison groups.
+To receive this rating, a study that did not receive a rating of Meets WWC Group Design Standards With or Without Reservations under the review to satisfy WWC standards for effects on individuals must analyze individuals who are representative of the clusters in the analytic sample, and the studies must be a cluster RCT with low cluster-level attrition or must satisfy a requirement for the baseline equivalence of clusters in the analytic intervention and comparison groups.
 A study can satisfy WWC standards for effects on clusters regardless of the level of aggregation of data used in the analysis.
-In particular, findings based on an analysis of individual-level student achievement data can satisfy WWC standards for evidence of the effects of an intervention on clusters if it satisfies the requirements in Steps 5 to 7.
+In particular, findings based on an analysis of individual-level student achievement data can satisfy WWC standards for evidence of the effects of an intervention on clusters if it satisfies the requirements in steps 5 to 7.